Petit-Beurre: Characteristics

 They measure 65 mm long, 54 mm wide, and 6.5 mm thick for a unit weight of 8.33 g.
 The surface of the biscuit is smooth and has twenty-four indents (four lines with six columns) intermixed with the inscription "LU PETIT-BEURRE NANTES" in three lines.
 The characters of the writing are intended to be a reminder of the writing books that the grandmother of one of the creators of Le Petit Beurre would read.
 The biscuit is watered with milk before baking to get a "homemade" look.
-The thickness of 8 biscuits is equal to the width, which allows a square packaging.
+The thickness of 8 biscuits is equal to the width, which allows a cubic packaging.

 Fabrication

 At its plant in La Haie-Fouassière, about twenty kilometers south of Nantes, LU produces over 9,000 tons of VPB a year, about 1 billion biscuits packaged in 41 million packs of VPB.

 Decoration

 Le Petit Beurre LU is decorated with four corners in the shape of ears, fourteen teeth in length, ten teeth in width or fifty-two teeth in total, and presents twenty-four indents in four lines of six.
 These numbers could be interpreted: the four seasons, the fifty-two weeks of the year, or the twenty-four hours in a day.